ajesamann/scrub/README.md

 "lg": 1280px
 ```

 Say we want our div below to have 50% width on mobile, 100% width on small tablets, and 75% width on desktops.
-Every screen size above your identifier will take the current queries styles, unless a new query takes over.
+Every screen size above your identifier will take the current query's styles, unless a new query takes over.

 ```html
 <div class="w-50 md?w-100 lg?w-75"></div>
 ```

 These classes do not have to be in order, but notice how we applied the identifiers.
-Most all classes support this convention in Scrub.
+Most classes support this convention in Scrub.

 ### Misc Classes